 The use of siRNA offers a novel strategy for the treatment of chronic HBV infection. siRNAs are 19-21 base-pair RNA duplexes that exploit the endogenous RNA-interference pathway to enable sequence-specific RNA cleavage and degradation.
 One siRNA can have multiple antiviral effects, including degradation of the pgRNA, thus inhibiting viral replication, and degradation of all viral messenger RNA (mRNA) transcripts, thereby preventing expression of viral proteins.
-Removal of viral antigens thought to be tolerogenic may result in the return of a functional immune response directed against HBV, either alone or in combination with other therapies.
+This may result in the return of a functional immune response directed against HBV, either alone or in combination with other therapies.

 By contrast, NRTIs act at a distinct part of the viral life cycle and have a different mechanism of action than VIR-2218.
 NRTIs inhibit the HBV polymerase, blocking the reverse transcription of the viral pgRNA to viral DNA and preventing the production of infectious virions.
 NRTIs, however, do not directly impact the production of viral proteins such as HBsAg.
-Reduction of HBsAg-containing noninfectious subviral particles by VIR-2218 is considered an important differentiator from current treatments.
-In this sub-protocol, VIR-2218 will be evaluated in combination regimens containing VIR-3434 and NRTI (TDF) in the presence (Cohort 5a) and absence (Cohort 4a) of PEG-IFN α .